TL;DR:

 As you can see, the basics of open programmatic auction are similar to what we have now, but the devil is in the details.
 The ways of data storage, targeting, and even analytics are completely different and will most likely require our beloved DSPs to change.

 Once again, nobody tells us what exactly these changes should be or when they should happen.
-All we can do is to deduce stuff on our own with that little info we have.
+All we can do is deduce stuff on our own with that little info we have.
 So, in theory, each DSP provider should:

 Integrate all APIs